wavemotion-dave/DracoDS/README.md

 * a82a6254 extbas11.rom - Tando CoCo Extended BASIC 8K
 * 0b9c5415 disk11.rom - Tandy CoCo Disk Extended BASIC 8K
 ```

+The disk ROM is optional - but if you don't have it, then .dsk files will be hidden from the loader menu.

 General Compatibility:
 -----------------------